yurangja99/music-sentiment-analysis/README.md

         - `[[1., 0., 1., 0.]]` for emotion tag dictionary `["reckless", "innocent", "confident", "serious]` means the audio tends to be reckless and confident, and not innocent and serious.

 Because dataset preprocessing task requires a lot of time, I implemented [`generate_dataset.py`](./generate_dataset.py) to save chunk of the full dataset.
-After running the code, there would be some npz files instead of one huge npz file.
+After running the code, there would be some .npy and .npz files instead of one huge file.
-The npz files are combined to a full dataset during training.
+The files are combined to a full dataset during training.

 ## Model